Marine Conservation Volunteering

 In addition to collecting data on the above marine megafauna, you will also gather information on other threatened species in the area including dolphins, bowmouth guitar sharks, stingrays and seahorses.

-An estuary is an area where a river meets and ocean – an amazing mixture of marine and coastal wildlife.
+An estuary is an area where a river meets an ocean – an amazing mixture of marine and coastal wildlife.
 The Tofo estuary has vast mangrove forests on the shore, which are key to the variety of marine creatures found in the area.
 The estuary, mangroves and reef are key areas where volunteers work, to ensure they are maintained and their wildlife protected.
-You will explore the estuary by traditional dhow, on foot and on snorkelling expeditions.
+You may explore the estuary by traditional dhow, on foot or on snorkelling expeditions.
+Activities could include:

 - Video transects on coral reefs to count fish species and numbers, and measure environmental conditions